TnTech-ECE/CapstoneStarterRepo/README.md

 ### [Documentation](/Documentation)

-In the documentaion section information regarding the documentation that is required and how it should be organized is given.

 All documentation is included in the above folder.
 Folders for the files including schematics and images are included in their respective folders.
 All files related to a specific signoff are then in a subfolder labeled appropriately.

 Documentation include all schematics, images, models, and designs used in the project.